llm-workflow-engine/llm-workflow-engine/README.md

 ## Requirements

 To use this repository, you need `setuptools` installed.
 You can install it using `pip install setuptools`.
 Make sure that you have the last version of pip: `pip install --upgrade pip`
 To use the /write command, you need to install vipe.
-In ubuntu, you can install it with `sudo apt install moreutils`, in macos with `brew install moreutils`.
+In ubuntu, you can install it with `sudo apt install moreutils`, in macos with `brew install moreutils`

 ## Installation

 1. Install the latest version of this software directly from github with pip:

 ```bash
 pip install git+https://github.com/mmabrouk/chatgpt-wrapper
 ```

 2. Install a browser in playwright (if you haven't already).
 The program will use firefox by default.

 ```
 playwright install firefox
 ```

 3. Start up the program in `install` mode.
 This opens up a browser window.
 Log in to ChatGPT in the browser window, then stop the program.

 ```bash
 chatgpt install